ACADEMIC TIMETABLES 2016-17

-The full academic timetable commences on Monday 30 September 2013 and is accessed via the UCL online timetable web page.
+The academic year starts on Monday 26 September 2016 and timetables are accessed via the UCL online timetable web page.
 Each week in the timetable has a corresponding number.
-Week number 1 is the week each year which contains the 1st of September, so for the purposes of interpreting this year's timetable, induction week is week 5 and the full academic timetable begins in week 6.
+Week number 1 is the week each year which contains the 1st of September, so Induction Week is week 5 and the teaching timetable begins in week 6.
 Once you have accessed a timetable you use the 'change display' tab to filter to a single week, a whole term or the whole year.

 There are several different ways you can access the information within the system: